-- Produce 3300 m (10,800 ft) borehole to base of ice in 200 hours of drilling operation, including setup, drilling, and retrieval of ice, sediment, and rock core (as specified below).
+- Produce a 3300 m (10,800 ft) borehole to the base of ice in 200 hours of drilling operation, including setup, drilling, and retrieval of ice, sediment, and rock core (as specified below).

 - Minimize borehole fluid volume and rod weight requirements by drilling a borehole with a diameter less than 3.25 inches, and make the diameter uniform throughout its depth.